Finland Poised For NATO Membership As Ukraine War Crimps Russian Gas - UrduPoint

 "How can I leave them here?" the 56-year-old asked, standing near a hospital that was hit by a strike in the past week.

 "We work.
-We have no time to hide," she said as contractors repaired rows of the hospital's blown-out windows and an oil drum-sized hole blasted in its brick facade.
+We have no time to hide," she said as contractors repaired rows of blown-out windows and an oil drum-sized hole blasted in the hospital's brick facade.

-- War crimes - The UN Human Rights Council, in a session snubbed by Russia, was due to vote Thursday on a draft resolution calling for an investigation into war crimes.

-"These have been 10 weeks of sheer horror to the people of my country," Deputy Foreign Minister Emine Dzhaparova told the meeting from Kyiv.